ericyilin8/ultrasound_medical_segmentation_kidney_vessels/README.md

 For now, you can go to https://huggingface.co/elin8/kidney_unet6/tree/main and https://huggingface.co/elin8/vessels/tree/main for the model weights, which I trained with the help of Google Colab.
+Uploading to a Google sheet requires a google_key.json.

 Green is kidney in the app and yellow is kidney in the actual.
 Both are red for vessels.